jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/4_Test Expectations with Chef InSpec/Lab_11.md

 # Lab 11: Build the following deployment architecture in AWS using Terraform
 ![](images/terraform-topology.png)

+## Details Description
+This topology forms a basic three-tier web server and database deployment.
+In summary:

+- the VPC contains two subnets, one for public (Internet) traffic and one for traffic on the private network only.
+- three security groups provide inbound network traffic on ports 22 (SSH), 80 (HTTP), and 3306 (MySQL).
+- two EC2 instances (running Ubuntu 16.04) define the web server and database server.
+  - The web server is allocated on the public subnet so that it can receive Internet traffic.
+It provides inbound network access on ports 22 and 80.
+  - The database server is allocated on the private subnet so that it can receive traffic only from the internal network.
+It provides inbound network access on ports 22 and 3306.

+The EC2 instances do not have any web server or database software installed.
+They exist to model the roles they would play in a typical three-tier web server and database deployment.

+Terraform supports a variety of cloud providers.
+Each cloud provider is implemented as a plugin.

 ### Step 01: Store the aws credentials in terraform.tfvars and load these into our main terraform archiotecture at main.tf
 ```bash
 # 1.1 Create a file named terraform.tfvars to store the aws-credentials